 The design and development of different tests on our platform takes a number of years to complete, is costly and the outcomes are uncertain.
-Although development risk generally decreases the further a test is developed, the tests we develop have a significant degree of technical risk, and irrespective of the stage of development, design and development work and product validation, the development of the test may be unsuccessful or not warrant product commercialization.
+Although development risk generally reduces the further a test is developed, the tests we develop have a significant degree of technical risk, and irrespective of the stage of development, design and development work and product validation, the development of the test may be unsuccessful or not warrant product commercialization.
 If development activities are unsuccessful, we may need to delay, reduce the scope of or eliminate some or all of our development programs and significant monies and management time invested may be rendered unproductive and worthless.

-Our agreements with our customers to date have contained milestone-based payments, many of which are payable upon the achievement of technical development milestones.
+Our agreements with our customers to date have contained milestone based payments, many of which are payable upon the achievement of technical development milestones.
 Such milestone payments may not cover the cost of our research and development activities.
 In the event we are not successful in achieving the relevant development milestone, we will not receive the milestone payments associated with the milestone which would have an adverse effect on our revenue and financial position.
+Failure to achieve certain development milestones may have an impact on our covenants under the Credit Agreement.
 Furthermore, if we are unable to develop a product for a customer, it may eliminate an important revenue stream for us which may result in us not being profitable, or trigger dissolution of partnerships or collaborative relationships.